RandyKLe/YummyNoodleBar/README.ftl.md

 In this tutorial you'll use Spring to create a production strength Web application.

+TODO, need a discussion on Spring MVC and the theory of MVC (prob in step 1) TODO, need a discussion on the Model portion of MVC (prob in step 2) TODO, need a discussion on the Controller portion of MVC (prob in step 2) TODO, need a discussion on the View portion of MVC (prob in step 4)

 ## Spring and the Web

 The web has become a core part of our lives, from shopping to finding the closest ATM.
 Web applications, server software sending HTML over HTTP, implement the web.